Skip to main content

 1. Acceptable sharing examples include: the senior sponsor; analysts and senior manager in the NHS E/I/X department accountable for the specific policy activities being investigated (but NOT other departments); key members of the relevant scientific advisory groups; established relevant expert collaborators.

-2. If sharing your results, paper, report, etc., with individuals external to your immediate project team (e.g. key members of the relevant scientific advisory groups; relevant external expert collaborators) you must ensure the content being shared has been reviewed and approved by the senior sponsor (for service evaluations and audits) and your line manager/PI (for service evaluations, audits and research); and provide your co-pilot with a copy of the content.
+2. If sharing your results, paper, report, etc., with individuals external to your immediate project team (e.g. key members of the relevant scientific advisory groups; relevant external expert collaborators) you must ensure the content being shared has been reviewed and approved by the senior sponsor (for service evaluations and audits), your line manager/PI (for service evaluations, audits and research) and the overall project leads (named here under your project number); and provide your co-pilot with a copy of the content.

 3. All recipients must be reminded that the content is shared in confidence and they must not distribute it further (see publication guidelines below).